ShredNek/daydreamers-website/design-brief.md

 # Design brief

-This is going to cover what each page should look like
+This document covers what each page should look like

 ## Music